In short, these salmon fish cakes are delicate, tasty and really easy to make. You’d wish you found this salmon fish cake recipe years ago.

 Thai salmon fish cakes

 This is my favourite recipe twist on a fish cake recipe.
 Making Thai salmon fish cakes results in an explosion of flavour with every bite.
 Ordinarily in Thailand, Thai fish cakes are usually served as a starter.
-Generally speaking, you would also be able to find Thai spring rolls and Thai turkey meatballs on the menu as well.

 Nonetheless, to give these salmon fish cakes a Thai edge, you’ll need the following ingredients: